datacoves/docs/docs/how-tos/airflow/send-ms-teams-notifications.md

 Provide the required details and `Save` changes.

-?> **Important:** The name you specify will be used to create the Airflow-Teams connection.
+>[!NOTE] The name you specify will be used to create the Airflow-Teams connection.
 It will be uppercased and joined by underscores -> `'MS Teams notifications'` will become `MS_TEAMS_NOTIFICATIONS`.
 You will need this name below.

 ### Add integration to an Environment